 2.3 First language is defined as the primary language learned in childhood.

 3.1 Graduate teaching assistants (GTAs) whose first language is not English must demonstrate competency in spoken English prior to assuming classroom teaching duties.
-Competency is established through a minimum passing score (50) on the Speaking Proficiency English Assessment Kit (SPEAK) administered and scored by the English Language Institute (ELI) or on the Test of Spoken English (TSE).
+Competency is established through a minimum passing score (50) on the Speaking Proficiency English Assessment Kit (SPEAK) administered and scored by the English Language Institute (ELI)

 3.2 SPEAK test scores will be reported by the ELI to the graduate student's unit and the Graduate School.